briananders/briananders.me/source/blog/Apple-Campus-2-Construction.html.markdown

 They're about to close Pruneridge permanently, which is the vantage point where I have taken these fine photographs.
 So, I may not be able to take pictures for a while.
 Also, the security is getting pretty annoying.
 Apparently, you can't step off of the sidewalk to look at the progress.
 It's a super cool thing to check out and I know lots of people have enjoyed watching it change.
 I don't see where the liability is in viewing something from afar.

-Whether or not I can continue taking pictures, there will continue to be <a href="http://www.cupertino.org/index.aspx?page=1223" target="_blank">Cupertino city updates</a>, so check those out to see what's going on in a much more boring fashion.
+Whether or not I can continue taking pictures, there will continue to be [Cupertino city updates](http://www.cupertino.org/index.aspx?page=1223), so check those out to see what's going on in a much more boring fashion.